ian7050/Coffee-Shop-Project/README.md

   - This are the main steps that will be followed in order to complete the project:

   1. Load data to Excel.
-  2. Explore data in Excel.
+  2. Explore data
-  3. Transform data in Excel
+  3. Transform data
-  4. Clean data with Excel.
+  4. Clean data
-  5. Test data in Excel
+  5. Test data
-  6. Build Dashboard in Excel
+  6. Build a Dashboard
-  7. Visualize data in Excel
+  7. Visualize data
+  8. Analysis and Recommendation

+* All the steps are done in Excel

 ## Data Exploration
-  - Excel is used un order to clean data, transform and run quality checks.
+  - Excel will be used toclean data, transform and run quality checks.

   - This are the step to follow in order to clean the data properly for our project: